 By Jarrette Wright-Booker LPC, CAADC

 You probably clicked on this article hoping to add a couple of tips to your quest for a success tool bag.
-Well, this ain’t it.
-This is the article for individuals seeking or considering therapy for high achievers.
-This article is meant to challenge your idea of success and hopefully bring to the forefront how those ideas have been influenced by cultural and societal messaging.
+Well, this ain’t it!
+This is the article for individuals struggling with the other side of being a high achiever.
+You know, the stressful side that may include: overthinking, self doubt, inflexibility, loneliness or feelings of emptiness.
+This article is meant to challenge your idea of success and hopefully bring understanding to how those ideas have been influenced by cultural and societal messaging.

 Are you exhausted of living up to high expectations?

-If you’re sitting at the opposite end of the “success” journey, you’re likely exhausted, dissatisfied and it’s quite possible that you have encountered a lingering feeling of betrayal.
+If you’re sitting at the opposite end of the “success” journey and finding yourself exhausted and dissatisfied, it’s also quite possible that you have encountered a lingering feeling of betrayal.
 Perhaps, you’ve allowed success to be defined for you by your parents, TV, friends, school, books…the list is endless.
 If you did, you were probably expecting a pot of gold at the end of the rainbow that would ensure some level of permanent joy.
 And yet here you are looking around and asking yourself “Is this it?
 There must be more”.
 If that sounds like you, you are in the right place.
 Our therapists provide therapy for high achievers in Detroit, MI, and understand what you’re dealing with.

 Let’s talk about the construct of success.
 Yes, I said it – construct.

 According to Webster’s dictionary, a construct is a product of ideology, history, or social circumstances.
-This means that as a group, we’ve agreed that the achievement meant of certain things equal “success”.
+This means that as a group, we’ve involuntarily agreed that the achievement means that certain things equal “success”.
 These things usually include:

-- living in a certain home or neighborhood
+- large house in a highly desirable neighborhood

 Based on this list in totality means that a person is successful if they check off all the items.
 Seems easy, right?
 Well, we all know that’s wrong.
 Think about all the time that you invest to achieve all those items on the list.
-So, most of us were about ten years old when we last enjoyed a full, boring summer.
-That means we’ve likely been working toward this construct of success for a pretty long time.
+Many of us were about ten years old when we last enjoyed a full, boring summer.
+This means we’ve likely been working toward this construct of success for a pretty long time.
 And somewhere along the way, the art of rest and balance disappear.
-This is a tenet we explore in therapy for high achievers and young adults in Detroit, MI.
-We need to challenge these beliefs because success looks different for everyone.
+For some of us, rest and balance may have never existed.
+Developing the art of rest and balance is a tenet we explore in therapy for high achievers and young adults in Detroit, MI.

 Let’s be Honest…

 Do you find yourself wanting art of rest and balance back?
 Time, leisure, joy, fulfillment, the ability to create and use your time freely?
-Is that success – freedom?
+Is that success?
+Is that freedom?
 Freedom from oppressive ideas that keep us trapped in a vicious cycle of work to prove that we are valuable, productive, and successful humans?
 Perhaps, you’re looking for ways to begin to redefine success?
-Additionally, If you’re not there yet, I’m challenging you to do so anyway.

 Traps that High Achievers and Young Adults Fall Into

-For those of us ranking being productive and successfulness with our human value, this is for you.
+For those of us ranking being productivity and success with our human value, this is for you.
 Do you find it difficult to relax?
 This may be because you can’t give yourself permission to do so without completing a mountain of tasks.
 Likely, your self-worth is based on your ability to perform.
 Additionally, your nervous system is likely all out of wack.
-So you may find yourself feeling edgy and irritable.
+So you may find yourself feeling edgy, irritable or experiencing pains and aches.
 What’s worse is that you can’t seem to find the words to extend compassion and understanding.
 This reduces your ability to permit relaxation.
 How would relaxing – truly relaxing – improve your quality of life?

 The unrealistic expectation trap.

-Do you hold yourself to high standards, unreachable expectations, and inflexibility? you struggle to accept any outcome other than the one you’ve made yourself most comfortable with.
-Additionally, this will keep you in a space of staying unfulfilled.
+Do you hold yourself to high standards and unreachable expectations?
+Do you struggle to accept any outcome other than the one you’ve made yourself most comfortable with?
+Are you finding yourself dissatisfied and unfulfilled despite devoting your time and energy to checking of all of the boxes for success?
 It’s time to practice openness and flexibility.
 This can give you some relief.
-It may be challenging in the beginning.
-Yet, it’s the antithesis of perfectionism.
-Soon you will find that the discomfort of not controlling for every outcome.
-So, perfectionism disappears and a new level of self-awareness emerges.
+It may be challenging in the beginning because it’s the antithesis of perfectionism.
+Soon you will find that the discomfort of not controlling for every outcome becomes more tolerable and eventually more fulfilling.

 These are just a few of the most notable trappings of the construct of success.
 If you found yourself on that list and you’re ready to try something new, now is a great time to start.